✓ Allows you to stand longer

 In this blog, we will share valuable insights and practical tips on your ergonomic desk setup.
 With expert and easy-to-understand ergonomic desk setup diagrams, learn how to select the right chair, keyboard, mouse and how to achieve an ergonomic desk setup with two monitors — encouraging proper posture, reduced physical stress and maximised efficiency.

 Ergonomics in the workplace is an important consideration for injury prevention and pain management.
 Follow the below guidelines to ensure your workstation setup is optimised.
 An ergonomic workstation setup can help decrease neck, back, hip, shoulder, or wrist pain.

-If doing paperwork tasks, your desk height should be 2.5-5cm above your elbow height if you are sitting in a chair.
+If doing paperwork tasks, the height of your ergonomic desk setup should be 2.5-5 cm above your elbow height if you are sitting in a chair.

 Lower your chair so that your feet rest comfortably on the ground with your knees bent.

 Your armrests should not interfere with arm movements or limit your ability to sit close to your computer.
 Ensure that your armrests are at a height where your forearms can rest naturally with your elbows bent and your shoulders relaxed.

 A straight or “L” configuration is recommended to allow easy access to both computer and open desk space.